elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/localstorage-sessionstorage.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Unlike cookies, web storage objects do not get sent to the server with each request.
-Because of that, we can store much more.
-Most browsers allow at least 2 megabytes of data (or more) and have settings to configure that.
+  <div><strong>Interview Response:</strong> Unlike cookies, web storage objects do not transfer to the host with each connection.
+Because of that, we can archive much more data.
+Most browsers allow at least two megabytes of data (or more) and have settings to configure that.
 Also, unlike cookies, the server cannot manipulate storage objects via HTTP headers.
-Everything gets done in JavaScript.
-The storage is bound to the origin (domain/protocol/port triplet).
+We can do everything in JavaScript.
+The data storage is bound to the origin (domain/protocol/port triplet).
 Different protocols or subdomains infer different storage objects; they cannot access data from each other.
     </div>
   </div>
 </details>